New to Sly Flourish? Start Here or subscribe to the newsletter.

 Substitution ciphers have a lot of potential uses in your game.
 They can represent ancient text or secret messages.
 They can represent words of power for unlocking magical weapons or the true names of demons.
 As versatile as they are, designing substitution ciphers takes very little time.
 It's a great tool for the lazy dungeon master.
 Give it a try.

-Share this article with your friends using this link: https://slyflourish.com/cipher_puzzles.html
+Share this article by copying this link: https://slyflourish.com/cipher_puzzles.html

 Have a question or want to contact me?
 Check out Sly Flourish's Frequently Asked Questions.